doudoulong/Minecruft-PT/README.md

 # Minecruft-PT
 A pluggable transport (PT) that tunnels user's traffic through Minecraft video game sessions.
-We would recommend users refer to ``Introduction to Minecruft''for detailed information about Minecruft.
+We would recommend users refer to <Introduction to Minecruft> for detailed information about Minecruft.
 The schematic diagram below should give you a general idea as to how Minecruft-PT works.

 ![image](https://user-images.githubusercontent.com/4751354/168675516-458acaf6-7fd1-4a1e-adc5-11ad2df7f785.png)